Professional Rugby and School: Joseph Laget's Successful Balance

 From Marseille to Pro D2

-It all started by chance: “At first, I was a bit chubby and short; I wanted to play sports to burn off some energy, and I ended up playing rugby by chance at a club near my home in Marseille.”
+It all started by chance: “At first, I was a little chubby and short; I wanted to play sports to burn off some energy, and I ended up playing rugby by chance at a club near my home in Marseille.”
 His talent quickly became apparent, leading to call-ups to the national team and eventually to Provence Rugby.

 His most memorable moment?
 “My first professional game in 2018.
 When you’ve watched the greats play so often and then find yourself in their shoes, it’s a wonderful memory.”
 Now in Pro D2, the goal is clear: to return to the Top 14 through the playoffs.

-A well-thought-out career plan
+A carefully considered career plan

 This synergy works to his advantage: “Contrary to the stereotype of the rugby player as a bit of a dimwit, there’s a lot to analyze in rugby.
 School helps you organize your thoughts, and conversely, the discipline of the sport helps with your studies.
 Even with less time, you make better use of it.”